 If an Individual or Married Couple does NOT qualify for a Chapter 7 bankruptcy either because of too much income or too many assets, then a Chapter 13 Bankruptcy might provide debt relief.
-To qualify for a Chapter 13 you must have a regular income have your unsecured debts be less than $360,475 and secured debts less than $1,081,400.
-These amounts are adjusted periodically.
+To qualify for a Chapter 13 you must have a regular income, your unsecured debts must be less than $419,275 and secured debts less than $1,257,850.

 Individuals may use a Chapter 13 proceeding to save their home from foreclosure.
 The automatic stay stops the foreclosure proceeding as soon as the individual files the Chapter 13 petition.
-The individual may then bring the past-due payments current over a reasonable period of time.
-Nevertheless, the debtor may still lose the home if the mortgage company completes the foreclosure sale under state law before the debtor files the petition.
+The individual may then bring the past-due mortgage payments current over a reasonable period of time (no longer than 5 years).
+Time is of the essence here because the debtor can still lose the home if the mortgage company completes the foreclosure sale under state law before the debtor files the petition.

-In certain cases a Chapter 13 bankruptcy can offer a certain benefit that a Chapter 7 cannot offer, which is possibly removing a secured lien which was encumbered by a second or third mortgage holder.
+In certain cases a Chapter 13 bankruptcy can offer a certain benefit that a Chapter 7 cannot offer, allowing the possible removal of a secured lien which was encumbered by a second or third mortgage holder.